Frequently Asked Questions for West Houston Counseling Center

 Typically, the following fee structure will apply for self pay clients:

 *Paper and Computerized assessments, neurofeedback, reports, court appearances, consultations, observations, and other services are billed separately.
-Please see our full price sheet available at the front desk for details.
+Please see our full price sheet available at the front desk or online for details.

 What should I bring to counseling?

 You may fill out the intake paperwork located on the New Patient Resources ab and bring this with you to your first session with your insurance card and drivers license.
 If you are seeking services for a minor, we will also need any court paperwork pertaining to your child such as divorce decrees or custody documents that demonstrate the right to seek psychological services.
 If you are seeking counseling or evaluation as part of a court